ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 | outbound | ALL  | `VPN server subnet CIDR` | Any | `VPN route destination CIDR` | Any |
 {: caption="Table 14.
 ACL rules for a VPN translate route on the VPN server subnet" caption-side="bottom"}

 Normally, the destination of the VPN translate route is out of the VPC.
-For example, you want to use a VPN server to access the IBM classic infrastructure VSI.
-At the same time, you need to configure firewall rules on the destination to unblock traffic from the VPN client.
+For example, suppose that you want to use a VPN server to access the IBM classic infrastructure virtual server instance.
+At the same time, you must configure firewall rules on the destination to unblock traffic from the VPN client.

-For example, if you use the subnets `10.240.64.0/24` and `10.240.129.0/24` when provisioning the VPN server, there is a subnet `10.187.190.0/26` in IBM classic infrastructure, and you want the access classic VSI from the VPN client, then you need to create a VPN route with destination: `10.187.190.0/26`, action: `translate` and configure security group and ACL rules as follows:
+For example, if you use the subnets `10.240.64.0/24` and `10.240.129.0/24` when provisioning the VPN server, there is a subnet `10.187.190.0/26` in the IBM classic infrastructure, and you want to access the classic virtual server instance from the VPN client.
+Then, you must create a VPN route with destination: `10.187.190.0/26`, action: `translate`, and configure security group and ACL rules as follows:

 |Inbound/Outbound Rules| Protocol | Source/Destination Type | Source | Value |
 |-----------|-----------|------|------|-------|